Symmetries of trivial systems of ODEs of mixed order: Symmetry computation

 \section{Symmetry computation}

 All symmetries of first kind are prolongations of the vector fields from $J^0(\R,\R^2)=\R^3$.
-They are described as follows. \begin{prop} The Lie algebra $\g^{I}_{k,l}$ of symmetries of first kind of equation~\eqref{odekl} is spanned over $\R$ by the following vector fields:
+See, for example,~\cite{olver} for the exact prolongation formulas. \begin{prop} The Lie algebra $\g^{I}_{k,l}$ of symmetries of first kind of equation~\eqref{odekl} is spanned over $\R$ by the following vector fields:

 If $k=2$, $l>2$:

 Algebraically $\g^{I}_{2,l}$ is isomorphic to $\gl(3,\R)\rtt S^{l-1}(\R^3)$, where the subalgebra $\gl(3,\R)$ is spanned by~\eqref{a1}--\eqref{a3} and the commutative ideal $S^{l-1}(\R^3)$ is spanned by~\eqref{a4}.